-B. Identical or Confusingly Similar
+A. Identical or Confusingly Similar

-The first element that the Complainant must establish is that the Domain Name is identical or confusingly similar to the trademark in which the Complainant has rights.
+The first element that the Complainants must establish is that the Domain Name is identical or confusingly similar to the trademark in which the Complainants have rights.

-The Complainant holds valid ONLYFANS trademark registrations.
+The Complainants hold valid ACTAVIS trademark registrations which precede the registration of the Domain Name.
 The Domain Name incorporates this trademark in its entirety.
 As numerous UDRP panels have held, incorporating a trademark in its entirety is sufficient to establish that a domain name is identical or confusingly similar to a registered trademark (see PepsiCo, Inc. v.
 PEPSI, SRL (a/k/a P.E.P.S.I.) and EMS COMPUTER INDUSTRY (a/k/a EMS), WIPO Case No. D2003-0696).

-The addition of the term "-slivi" in the Domain Name does not prevent a finding of confusing similarity between the Domain Name and the Complainant's ONLYFANS trademark.
-UDRP panels have consistently held that where the relevant trademark is recognizable within the disputed domain name, the addition of other terms, whether descriptive, geographical, pejorative, meaningless, or otherwise, would not prevent a finding of confusing similarity under the first element.
+The addition of the term "doublecup" in the Domain Name does not prevent a finding of confusing similarity between the Domain Name and the Complainants' ACTAVIS trademark.
+UDRP panels have consistently held that where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element.
 See section 1.8, WIPO Overview 3.0.

-The Top-Level Domain ("TLD") ".com" in the Domain Name is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.
+The generic Top-Level Domain ("gTLD") ".store" in the Domain Name is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.
 See section 1.11.1, WIPO Overview 3.0.

-Given the above, the Panel finds that the Domain Name is confusingly similar to the Complainant's trademark.
-Thus, the Complainant has proved the requirements under paragraph 4(a)(i) of the Policy.
+Given the above, the Panel finds that the Domain Name is confusingly similar to the Complainants' ACTAVIS trademark.
+Thus, the Complainants have proved the requirements under paragraph 4(a)(i) of the Policy.

-C. Rights or Legitimate Interests
+B. Rights or Legitimate Interests

-The second requirement the Complainant must prove is that the Respondent has no rights or legitimate interests in the Domain Name.
+Under the second element, the Complainants must prove that the Respondent has no rights or legitimate interests in the Domain Name.